ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 59-Notes.md

 [29:42]

 We are currently working on another zip which will introduce the smoothing of the issuance curve.
 So the goal there is to replace the 4 year halving schema with a smooth issuance curve so that there are no halvings at the same time maintaining the same issuance rate.
-Meaning in any given four period, approximately half of the allotted funds will be paid out as block rewards.
+Meaning in any given four year period, approximately half of the allotted funds will be paid out as block rewards.
 So this is going to be our ZIP two.
 What we are discussing right now is probably a possible ZIP 3 from our end, which will provide another non-optional way of funding the ZSF.

 [30:40]